telliott99/MySwift2/chapter3/dictionary.rst

     cookie starts with the letter: c
     >

 The construct ``for (tuple) in dictionary`` loops over (key, value) pairs.
 The (key,value) pairs in a dictionary are not ordered in the usual sense.
-However, if you run this code repeatedly, it will repeat the same output.
+However, if you run this code repeatedly, it will give the same output.

 The values are held in a data structure that is commonly called a "hash", which is optimized for fast lookup.

-The idea is clever but not all that complicated.
-Imagine we have a really big post office with a bunch of mailboxes numbered from 1 to one million.
+The idea is clever but not complicated.
+Imagine we have a really big post office with a bunch of mailboxes, say, numbered from 1 to one million.
 We compute a "hash" from the key, a value between 1 and one million, and then go insert the value in that mailbox.
-It's very quick to do a lookup and see what the value is that corresponds to a particular key, or whether any given key corresponds to a stored value.
+It's very quick to do a lookup and see whether any given key corresponds to a stored value, and to return that value.

 On the other hand, to know whether a particular value is contained in an array (without first sorting the array), one must look at every value.
 Even with a sorted array, the number of lookups goes like log(n).

-That is not true of a dictionary.
+Dictionary lookup is much faster.

 We can ask for these "properties" from a dictionary: